facebook/docusaurus/website/docs/docusaurus-core.md

 );
 ```

-Nested or latter components will override duplicate changes:
+Nested or latter components will override duplicate usages:

 ```jsx
 <Parent>